fata-cmd/gbdc/README.md

 2. Inside the directory containing this repository run the installation script `install-pymod.sh`.

 ### Experimental:
 The PyPI package `gbdc` contains pre-built distributions that can be installed via `pip install gbdc`.
-However, please note that some platform-specific distributions may be missing, and the existing ones have not undergone extensive testing yet.
+However, please note that some platform-specific distributions may be missing and that existing ones have not undergone extensive testing yet.

 <!-- #### Shipped Dependencies